Aysenuryilmazz/LISH-MOA/README.md

 >> In this competition, you will have access to a unique dataset that combines gene expression and cell viability data.
 The data is based on a new technology that measures simultaneously (within the same samples) human cells’ responses to drugs in a pool of 100 different cell types (thus solving the problem of identifying ex-ante, which cell types are better suited for a given drug).
 In addition, you will have access to MoA annotations for more than 5,000 drugs in this dataset.

 >> As is customary, the dataset has been split into testing and training subsets.
 Hence, your task is to use the training dataset to develop an algorithm that automatically labels each case in the test set as one or more MoA classes.
 Note that since drugs can have multiple MoA annotations, the task is formally a multi-label classification problem.

+> How to evaluate the accuracy of a solution?

+>> Based on the MoA annotations, the accuracy of solutions will be evaluated on the average value of the logarithmic loss function applied to each drug-MoA annotation pair.

+>> If successful, you’ll help to develop an algorithm to predict a compound’s MoA given its cellular signature, thus helping scientists advance the drug discovery process.